bladerunner2020/node-saml-x/README.md

   await saml.getLogoutResponseUrl({user, samlLogoutRequest}, {additionalParams});
 ```

-- Errors thrown are now proper javascript Errors.
+- Errors thrown are now proper Javascript Errors.
 It was a mix of js Errors and strings before.

 #### Config parameter details: